sbuyevich/blazor/my-class/.design/tasks/06-teacher-student-grid.md

 ## Work

 - Add `IStudentService` for student queries scoped to the current class.
-- Add a teacher-only Teacher section/divider using MudBlazor navigation components.
+- Finish the existing teacher-only Teacher section/divider in the MudBlazor nav menu as needed.
-- Put the Students menu item under the Teacher section.
+- Keep the existing Students menu item under the Teacher section.
-- Add `/students` page that uses the stored current class context.
+- Replace the existing `/students` placeholder page with a current-class student grid.
 - Render a MudBlazor table/grid of students from the current class.
 - Block student users from opening the Students page.
 - Show a clear unauthorized message or redirect for non-teacher users.